 If it’s the scenery of Southeast Asia that interests you, and you have two weeks to spare, the mountainous highlands that stretch across the region are at their most dramatic in Northern Vietnam and Laos.

 Here, you’ll find a region that seems to eschew international borders.
 Sheer-walled valleys, impenetrable jungle and rivers dictate travel here (the border crossing itself is unassuming).
-The hill tribes who live here have never formally acknowledged the border, and you’ll find customs and languages that are endemic to each isolated community.
+There are many traditional communities who live in this region, and you’ll find customs and languages that are endemic to each.

 I’m recommending a journey from Hanoi, west to Luang Prabang (one of Laos’ larger cities).
 It takes about three hours to reach the White Tai community of Mai Chau from Hanoi, and it’s here the forested mountains begin to rise on the horizon.
-Continue west into Laos and you enter the type of landscape most people only glimpse through a natural history documentary.
-Until Luang Prabang, you’re in the timeless world of ethnic hill tribes and their riverside villages.
+As you go west into Laos, you’ll see lots of rural villages springing up from the riverbanks, sheltered by the trees.
+It’s only when you get to Luang Prabang that city life comes back into focus — albeit a very peaceful one.

 Highlights of the journey: